 A brief word on important regulatory and legal matters in Cross Junction

-Several laws govern relationships between renters and real estate investors in Northern Virginia.
+Several laws govern relationships between renters and landlords in Northern Virginia.
 The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and landlords in Virginia, and supersedes all leases and county ordinances.
-Not to mention our local governments in and around Cross Junction have specific ordinances regarding to the management of rental properties in their jurisdictions.
-Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws as they are published.
+And our local governments in and around Cross Junction have additional ordinances pertaining to the management of rental properties in their jurisdictions.
+Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws as they occur.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 Landlord Reference

-a useful reference for property owners in Cross Junction
+a useful reference for rental investors in Cross Junction

 - Collections and evictions